jamesmontemagno/InAppBillingPlugin/docs/Architecture.md

 I get a lot of questions about architecture and how to unit tests plugins.
 So here are some things to be aware of for any plugin that I publish.

 ### What's with this .Current Global Variable?
 Why can't I use $FAVORITE_IOC_LIBARY
 You totally can!
 Every plugin I create is based on an interface.
 The static singleton just gives you a super simple way of gaining access to the platform implementation.
-Realize that the implementation of the plugin lives in your iOS, Android, Windows, etc. Thies means you will need to register it there by instantiating a `Cross___Implementation` from the platform specific projects.
+Realize that the implementation of the plugin lives in your iOS, Android, Windows, etc. This means you will need to register it there by instantiating a `Cross___Implementation` from the platform specific projects.

 If you are using a ViewModel/IOC approach your code may look like: